 Although traditional defined benefit plans have been steadily losing ground to defined-contribution plans such as 401(k)s, more than half of all retirees still have at least some pension income.
 If you’re fortunate enough to be one of them, take the amount of monthly or annual income that you receive and think about how much fixed-income exposure you’d need to replace it.
 Because a pension is literally a fixed income, it functions like a bond position in a portfolio, so you can afford to increase the equity weighting with your other assets.
 Social Security works the same way: Your monthly benefits won’t grow beyond a small cost of living increase, but it’s effectively a bond-like income stream.

 These are just a few of the most common cases where a one-sized asset allocation doesn’t fit all.
 While using a model portfolio or age-based asset allocation can be a good starting point, make sure to tailor your portfolio to your specific situation to get a better fit.

-Amy C. Arnott, CFA has a position in the following securities mentioned above: MSFT, AAPL.
+Amy C. Arnott has a position in the following securities mentioned above: AAPL, MSFT.
 Find out about Morningstar’s editorial policies.